Every month I meet with 25+ Logistics leaders and decision makers. I always have one question for them: What is impacting your bottom line?

 What is Customer Experience?

 It is about MORE than customer service.
 Customer experience is the sentiment customers (and potential customers) experience during all interactions with your company before, during, and after the transaction.
-From the initial results they see on Google, to the service being delivered, and everything in between – every interaction shapes the overall customer experience and builds a perception of value in their minds.
+From the initial results they see on Google to the service being delivered and everything in between – every interaction shapes the overall customer experience.
+It builds a perception of value in their minds.

 Pro Tip: Turn your customers into fans by creating such a remarkable experience that it is almost impossible for competitors to live up to their expectations.